thenativeweb/eventsourcingdb-client-golang/README.md

 ```

 ### Listing A Specific Event Type
 To list a specific event type, call the `ReadEventType` function with the event type as an argument.
-The function returns an the detailed event type, which includes the schema:
+The function returns the detailed event type, which includes the schema:

 ```golang
 eventType, err := client.ReadEventType(